 Column 1 indicates that the likelihood of becoming an entrepreneur increases when a person receives a windfall gain.
 The coefficient on windfall is positive and statistically significant at 1%.
 In Germany, receipt of a windfall gain increases the probability of starting an own business by 0.50%.
-The result supports the hypothesis that additional wealth matters when moving from employment to self employment and therefore suggests binding financial constraints.
+The result supports the hypothesis that additional wealth matters when moving from employment to self-employment and therefore suggests binding financial constraints.

 The coefficient of the expected wage variable is insignificant.
-This finding suggests that the opportunity cost effect of earnings from regular employment is not important in Germany.
-Unlike Lindh and Ohlsson (1996), we find no evidence that women are less likely to become self-employed than men when receiving a windfall gain.
+This finding indicates that the opportunity cost effect of earnings from regular employment is not important in Germany.
+Unlike Lindh and Ohlsson (1996), we find no evidence that women are less likely than men to become self-employed when receiving a windfall gain.
 Age decreases the likelihood of becoming self employed in Germany with the strongest results being found in the over 50 age group.
-The number of years in education is positive and highly significant as is household size.
-Marital status does not affect the probability of becoming self employed.
+The number of years of education is positive and highly significant as is household size.
+The positive effect of hosehold size in Table 2 may reflect the advantage of a family business in which more "helping hands" are available.
+If performance is likely to be better when there are more contributing household members, starting a business will be more likely the larger the household size.
+Marital status does not affect the probability of becoming self-employed.

-Column 2 shows that the value of windfalls is an important influence on the decision to enter self employment with higher valued windfalls more likely to lead to a movement into self employment.
-The column 3 result shows that, as hypothesised, the relationship is non-linear with higher value windfalls making it less likely for the recipient to move from employment to self employment.
-Column 4 shows that, for Germany, the probability of starting a business is positively related to windfall gains for those that are not related to business owners.
+Column 2 shows that the value of windfalls is an important influence on the decision to enter self-employment with higher valued windfalls more likely to lead to a movement into self-employment.
+The column 3 result shows that the relationship is non-linear with higher value windfalls making it less likely for the recipient to move from employment to self-employment.
+An interesting result is reported in Column 4.
+The windfall dummy remains positive and significant but the ability variable becomes negative.
+However, the interaction term is positive and significant suggesting that non-linearities are present in the relationship between ability, wages and becoming self-employed.
+This is explored further in Tables 3 and 4.
+Column 5 shows that the probability of starting a business is positively related to windfall gains for those that are not related to business owners.